fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How and when the `where...`  expression is used?
   * Function application:
     * What is function application operator?
 And what is its precedence value?
     * What is partial application?
-What functions can be applied partially?
+      * What functions can be applied partially?
+      * Why there are no function arguments with default values in Haskell?
     * Sectioning:
       * What is section?
       * Which functions could be used in sections?